seshbot/seshbot.github.io/source/_posts/2013-12-21-wtf-is-octopress.markdown

 <code>source/_posts/*.markdown</code> describe how to render each post page

 Each template contains /front matter/ describing, among other things, which layout renderer to use.
 The layout renderers are in the <code>source/_layouts/</code> directory.
 These include the <code>default</code>, <code>page</code> and <code>post</code> layouts.
 The <code>default</code> layout sets the root_url variable, includes the head, header and footer templates and appropriate content.

+Jekyll will apply any plugins it finds in the _\_plugins_ directory.
+Check out the [Jekyll plugin page](http://jekyllrb.com/docs/plugins/) for information on how to create plugins - they're super simple.

 ### Bonus for OSX users - POW!